 We first tried to ensure that the existing plan be put to maximum use however the way events had unfolded at the construction site a complete new plan had to be worked out in order to meet the challenging deadline set by the project sponsor.

 The Project Manager was now expected to turn around things as the Management was under tremendous pressure to show considerable progress at site.
 The project sponsor was keeping a very close tab on the daily activities and also the overall project schedule.
 The new plan had to address the lost time and also consider the challenges put forward in terms of reporting the daily and weekly progress and the overall constrained project completion schedule.
-The subsequent paragraphs describe some fundamental steps followed to develop and implement a new project schedule.
+The subsequent paragraphs describe some fundamental steps involved in project planning and scheduling.

 Involve the Team